Click here to see information about 2025 benefits

 Coinsurance is your share of the cost of a covered healthcare service or prescription after you’ve met your deductible.
 It’s usually figured as a percentage of the amount allowed to be charged for services.

 A copay is a fixed amount you pay for a covered healthcare service or prescription, usually due when you receive the service.
-The Signature Plan uses copays for many services; the HSA Advantage Plan uses copays on a limited basis related to prescriptions for chronic conditions.
+The Signature Plan uses copays for many services; the HSA Advantage Plan uses copays on a limited basis for some preventive medications used to treat chronic conditions.